shakedown-street/pypm/README.md

 ## Features

-- Create and list projects
+- Create, list, retrieve, update and delete projects and tasks from the CLI
-- Create and list tasks within projects
+- Proof of concept TUI listing projects using same data layer as the CLI